 The remain of the day is at leisure.
 (Overnight Marrakesh) B

-Day 16: Wednesday 4 April, Marrakesh – Tnine Ourika – Ouirgane – Taroudant
+Day 16: Wednesday 3 April, Marrakesh — Ourika Valley — Marrakesh

 - Private gardens of Dar Azaren, Tnine Ourika

-Today we journey south to Taroudant.
-We follow one of the most spectacular routes in Morocco that winds its way up and then down through the High Atlas, above the beautiful valleys and past isolated villages, eventually reaching the Tizi-n-Test pass, with its breathtaking views across the Souss Valley to the Anti Atlas.
+Today we journey south to Taroudant, following one of the most spectacular routes in Morocco.
+It winds its way up and then down through the High Atlas, above the beautiful valleys and past isolated villages, eventually reaching the Tizi-n-Test pass, with its breathtaking views across the Souss Valley to the Anti Atlas.

 We continue south along windy roads to Taroudant, known as the ‘pearl of the Souss Valley’.
-Here our group will stay at Dar Al Hossoun designed by Arnaud Maurières and Éric Ossart.
-(Overnight Taroudant) BLD
+Here our group will stay at Dar Al Hossoun, designed by Arnaud Maurières and Éric Ossart.

-We begin this morning with a tour of Dar Al Hossoun, Dar Igdad and L’Orange Bleue.
 Dar Al Hossoun was Ossart & Maurières’ very first build, one of the most widely publicised examples of their work as landscape architects.
-Surrounded by a garden that served originally as a test bed to study plant performance in the arid, pre-Saharan environment of the Souss Valley, the property boasts hundreds of species of plants proved to be drought-tolerant, plus an impressive 500m square sunken garden for fragile species not usually found in this region.
+Surrounded by a garden that served originally as a test bed to study plant performance in the arid, pre-Saharan environment of the Souss Valley, the property boasts hundreds of species of plants proved to be drought-tolerant, plus an impressive 500-metre-square sunken garden for fragile species not usually found in this region.
+(Overnight Taroudant) BLD